m11tch/ema-autotask-sync/readme.md

 once mappings are set-up running Invoke-EmaSyncCompanies will sync data to Autotask PSA. see sync.ps1 for example on how to run/configure needed variables

+If you want to use mapping based on Activated device product name instead of license type (this allows you to map individual products within a bundle license to different services e.g. ESET Server Security to service X and ESET Endpoint Security to Service Y) use Invoke-EmaSyncCompaniesExperimental instead of Invoke-EmaSyncCompanies

 script in action:
 ![adjustments](images/adjustments.png)